Schedule of Events

 Add session to My Planner

 Are you interested in conducting research?
-Join the Division of Research and Innovtation staff to learn about all the exciting STEM opportunities and facilities available to you.
-Sign up at the Research and Innovation booth to ensure your spot on this tour!
+Join the Division of Research and Innovation staff to learn about all the exciting STEM opportunities and facilities available to you.
+Sign up at the research and innovation booth to ensure your spot on this tour!
 Tour spots may be limited.

 Television and Film Studios Tour